 You should meet at least once to discuss the following action items.
-Mentors may discuss the types of technology used in their industry.
-Maybe there was a program that they wished they became proficient in while in school.
+Discuss the types of technology used in your industry.
+Maybe there was a program that you wish you became proficient in while in school.

 - Review progress of goals set at the beginning of the mentoring relationship.
-Make adjustments as needed; - Review your competency level in digital technology and brainstorm strategies to improve skills: - Identify at least one key technology tool that will be important to know for your job and identify how to go about learning that tool; and - Complete the training and find ways to leverage that competency in your resume, interview, and/or workplace; and/or - Allocate regular dedicated time to practice technology skills.
+Make adjustments as needed; - Review your mentee's competency level in digital technology and brainstorm strategies to improve skills; - Work with your mentee to identify at least one key technology tool that will be important to know for their job and help to identify how to go about learning that tool; and - Encourage them to complete the training and find ways to leverage that competency in their resume, interview, and/or workplace; and/or - Suggest your mentee allocate regular dedicated time to practice technology skills.

-- Review USG Calendar with your mentor to identify workshops that would build their digital technology competency. - Visit the Priddy Library to learn more about their on-demand workshops.
+- Review USG Calendar with your mentee to identify workshops that would build their digital technology competency. - Encourage them to visit the Priddy Library to learn more about their on-demand workshops.